-- 1. Group Oral presentations-35 percent of course grade.
+- 1. Group Oral presentations: 35 percent of course grade.
 Group presentations of weekly topics will be graded in terms of Textual and Graphic narrative, Oral delivery, Evidence and Persuasiveness. - 2.
-Group Oral Comments-15 percent of course grade according to the same above rubrics.
+Group Oral Comments: 15 percent of course grade, according to the same above rubrics.
 Please note that the commentary part should normally be more important than the discussion questions.
 However, a wonderfully posed question that seizes the attention and discussion of both your instructors and your classmates could boost the grading of the overall comment significantly higher than the commentary would otherwise warrant.
-Conversely, insipid questions could have a symmetrical negative effect.

-- 3. Individual Reflective Essay-25 percent of course grade.
-Students will submit 1000-word individual reflections on some aspect of what they have learned from class about inequality today and in the past, which will be graded in terms of English Language 5 percent, Evidence 5 percent, Critical Thinking 5 percent, and Narrative Construction and Persuasiveness 10 percent. - 4.
-Individual Class Participation and Discussion-15 percent of course grade based on individual weekly class attendance and more importantly individual participation in class discussion, including replies to group and class comments, and postings in the class ZOOM chat room.
+Conversely, mundane questions could have a symmetrical negative effect. - 3.
+Individual Reflective Essay: 25 percent of course grade.
+Each student will submit a 1,000-word individual reflections in response to the assignment at the end of this syllabus.
+The essay will be graded in terms of English Language 5 percent, Evidence 5 percent, Critical Thinking 5 percent, and Narrative Construction and Persuasiveness 10 percent. - 4.
+Individual Class Participation and Discussion: 15 percent of course grade, based on individual weekly class attendance and more importantly individual participation in class discussion, including replies to group and class comments, and postings in the class ZOOM chat room.
 See the detailed assessment rubrics for Class Discussion. - 5.
-Group teamwork-10 percent of course grade.
-Students peer assessment on teamwork by group members will be included in the final grading at the end of the term.
+Teamwork: 10 percent of course grade, based on the peer assessments of one's teammates.